How Marriage Affects Car Insurance: Savings & When to Combine Policies

 You'll also miss out on marriage discounts, overpaying for coverage you could get cheaper.
 Insurance companies may discover the change during routine policy reviews or when processing claims, potentially invalidating coverage retroactively.

 In some cases, insurers may cancel your policy for material misrepresentation if they discover you're married and living with an unlisted spouse who regularly drives the vehicles.
 This can make it harder and more expensive to get coverage in the future.
-For more insight into how life events impact your premiums, read about what's driving car insurance rate changes in 2026.
+Review our guide on car insurance household member rules for more on disclosure requirements.

 Frequently Asked Questions